Menu

 How much do mesothelioma lawyers charge?

 Asbestos claims are taken on contingency, meaning that you will not pay anything upfront.
 In fact, your mesothelioma lawyer will only get paid if he or she is able to help you receive compensation.
+The total fee is usually 3% – 5% of a settlement.
+Note, however, that every case is different, and the actual amount paid will depend on your individual circumstances.

 If my case goes to trial, will I need to travel?

 Mesothelioma lawyers understand that patients will often be unable to travel if their lawsuit was filed in a different state or they had to travel elsewhere for treatment.
-Lawyers will generally travel to you to for whatever they need pertaining to the case, like conducting interviews and gathering documentation.
+Lawyers will generally travel to you for whatever they need pertaining to the case, like conducting interviews and gathering documentation.
 Even if you are unable to be present in court, you will still be in full control of your legal rights and your lawyer will follow your instructions.

 Understanding Lawsuit Eligibility